 - a copy of the estimate/receipt for repair and/or medical expenses

 - photographs (optional, but recommended) of the incident scene and damages

 The City is only liable for damages in limited circumstances, such as when the City had notice of a dangerous condition and failed to make repairs within a reasonable time.
 When claims are paid by the City, only the portion not compensated by your insurance is paid to you.

 Any person may request to inspect or obtain copies of public records from a public office that keeps those records.
-The City of Youngstown makes sure the public has access to those records pursuant to the Ohio Public Records Law .
-Please submit the City of Youngstown Public Records Request Form (see below) detailing your request to the Law Department for processing:
+The City of Niles makes sure the public has access to those records pursuant to the Ohio Public Records Law .
+Please submit the City of Niles Public Records Request Form (see below) detailing your request to the Law Department for processing:

 The Ohio Open Records Law, first enacted in 1963, is contained in Section 149.43 of the Ohio Revised Code.
 The law describes what records are available, what agencies are covered, what fees can be charged, who can ask for records, etc. Records include all records kept by any public office as well as records of both non-profit and for-profit private schools.

 Anyone may request public records and no statement of purpose is required.
 In fact records requests need not even be submitted in writing and can be made anonymously.
 There are no restrictions to the use of records and the Ohio Open Records Law does not specify a time limit on open records request.

 Open Records Law Ohio Rev. Code sec.
 149.43 et seq.